percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 -----------------------------

   * :rn:`5.7.10-1`
-    Fix ported from |Percona Server| 5.6
+    Fix ported from Percona Server for MySQL 5.6

 Details:
 --------

-The *mixed* binary logging format supported by |Percona Server| means that server runs in statement-based logging by default, but switches to row-based logging when replication would be unpredictable - in the case of a nondeterministic SQL statement that may cause data divergence if reproduced on
+The *mixed* binary logging format supported by Percona Server for MySQL means that server runs in statement-based logging by default, but switches to row-based logging when replication would be unpredictable - in the case of a nondeterministic SQL statement that may cause data divergence if reproduced on